zulfadlizainal/nr-dimensioning/README.md

 ## 🌱 5G NR Planning And Dimesioning 🌱

-A list of simulations and figures that demonstrate important concepts in 5G NR radio resource planning and dimensioning.
-This project was built for the purpose of learning and understanding 5G NR radio channel properties using simulations.
+<div style="text-align: justify"> A list of simulations and figures that demonstrate important concepts in 5G NR radio resource planning and dimensioning.
+This project is built for the purpose of learning and understanding 5G NR radio channel properties using simulations. </div>

 This project is also hosted [here](https://zulfadlizainal.github.io/5G-NR-Planning-And-Dimensioning/).<br>